 System / Recipients / Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Data Protection Act 2018 Section 10 Section 251B Health and Social Care Act 2012 Common Law of Duty of Confidentiality Right to object: You have the right to object to some or all of your personal information being shared with the recipients.
 You also have the right to have an "Advance Directive" placed in your records and brought to the attention of relevant healthcare workers or staff.
 If you wish to exercise any of your rights please contact the Practice (data controller) or the DPO and your request will be carefully considered.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
 GP Federations and Primary Care Networks (groups of Practices working together, and with other providers, to provide joined-up and effective care) GP Federations are groups of GPs (patient centred organisation), working collaboratively and developing closer integration with other partners across health, social and third sector partners to facilitate an enhanced delivery of health and care services.
-Primary Care Networks (PCNs) are similar, but are led at the GP level and may involve a variety of other organisations also noted in this privacy notice.
 All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (c) - processing for legal obligation; Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or,
+You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested,